BrianWhelanDublin/milestone-project-2/testing.md

   - #### Test contact From

     - Scroll Contact form into view
-    - Ckeck the modal is hidden.
+    - Check the modal is hidden.
     - Check the input placeholders are correct.
     - Fill the form
     - Click the submit button.